pandas-dev/pandas/doc/source/user_guide/window.rst

    s.rolling(window=5).mean()
    s.rolling(window=5, center=True).mean()

 This can also be applied to datetime-like indices.
+.. versionadded:: 1.3
 .. ipython:: python

     df = pd.DataFrame(